au1206/au1206.github.io/_posts/2021-06-06-Fine_Tune_BERT_for_Text_Classification_with_TensorFlow.md

 We will be using Google Colab for this tutorial as we would require a GPU to fine-tune BERT.

+## Prerequisites:
+- Willingness to learn: Growth Mindset is all you need :smile:
+- Some basic idea about Tensorflow/Keras :thought_balloon:
+- Some Python to follow along with the code :man_technologist: :woman_technologist:<br>

 <div align="center">
     <img width="512px" src='https://drive.google.com/uc?id=1mBqrfxng42SgSXvK62V1C67Or_vgrsVm' />
     <p style="text-align: center;color:gray">Figure 1: BERT Classification Model</p>